Homeless Watch

 Homelessness in the South East

-A record 448 men, women and children were depending on emergency accommodation in the South East (Carlow, Kilkenny, Tipperary, Waterford and Wexford)) during the week of 23-29 June 2025 – up 21% in twelve months.
+454 men, women and children were depending on emergency accommodation in the South East (Carlow, Kilkenny, Tipperary, Waterford and Wexford)) during the week of 25-31 August 2025 – up 11% in twelve months.

-This figure includes 331 adults and 127 children in 71 families.
-It’s a 14% increase in adults, a 43% increase in children, and a 45% increase in the number of families depending on emergency accommodation in the South East in the twelve months to June 2025.
+This figure includes 335 adults, and 119 children in 67 families.
+It’s a 7% increase in adults, a 1% increase in children, and an 8% increase in the number of families depending on emergency accommodation in the South East in the twelve months to August 2025.

-45 adults were depending on emergency accommodation in Carlow during the week of 23-29 June 2025 – an increase of 5% in twelve months.
+39 adults were depending on emergency accommodation in Carlow during the week of 25-31 August 2025 – a decrease of 5% in twelve months.

-39 adults were depending on emergency accommodation in Kilkenny during the week of 23-29 June 2025– a fall of 9% in twelve months.
+44 adults were depending on emergency accommodation in Kilkenny during the week of 25-31 August 2025– an increase 5% in twelve months.

 Note!
 These figures only capture people in emergency accommodation and don’t reflect the full scale of the homeless crisis.
 People rough sleeping, those in squats, parents and children in refuges, those in direct provision and hidden homelessness – people staying with family or friends on an insecure basis, often in over-crowded accommodation, because they have no-where else to stay – are not counted.